wp-plugins/per-page-add-to/readme.txt

 1. Add the plugin to WordPress by searching and installing, uploading a zip, FTP copy, or some other way, and activate it
 1. Make sure the add to head box is visible, by checking add to head in screen options within the plugin/post editor
 1. Add your head stuff to the posts!
 1. You can also add head to all posts!
-Just use settings -> add head to every page
+Just use settings -> per page add to head

 == Changelog ==

+= 1.2 =
+- Added support for user roles: you can prevent certain user roles from editing the head segment.
+Note: administrators can't be excluded, and edit the "add head to every page" segment.
+- Added support for custom post types.
+Note: only works when the post type is displayed "like a page" **NOTE: when updating from an older version to version 1.2, make sure you go to settings -> per page add to head, and check the roles and post types you want to use after the update.
+New installations will have administrator, page and post checked automatically, old ones receiving an update won't**

 = 1.1.2 =
 - Changes the output order to global content first, then page specific content.
 - Moves the per page add to head output down the queue on the wp_head hook, so the content is inserted at the end of the head tag

 = 1.1.1 =
-- Includes spanish translation thanks to Andrew Kurtis from WebHostingHub
+- Includes Spanish translation thanks to Andrew Kurtis from WebHostingHub

 = 1.1 =
 - Now supports l18n!
-- Includes dutch translation.
+- Includes Dutch translation.

 = 1.0 =
 - Now uses $_SERVER superglobal to locate current page url